sebastiangreger/kirby3-commentions/README.md

 As with the [comment fields option](#comment-fields) above, an anonymous callback function may be used for more granular control (see above for example code).

 _NB.
 When writing a template to display webmentions along with avatar images, keep in mind that loading images from a remote server may have privacy implications as referrer data and potentially existing cookies may reveal sensitive information to a third party (GDPR requirements might apply as well); you may want to cache such images, yet have to consider copyright questions in that case._

+#### Storing ID of authenticated users

+Commentions sets a flag for comments submitted by logged-in users.
+By default this is a boolean, since this is personal data with potential GDPR relevance.
+In order to store the Kirby user ID of the submitter instead, set `'sgkirby.commentions.storeuserid' => true`.

 ### Spam protection